-- intentionally self-inflicted injuries, by firearm or otherwise. - taking any poison, drug or medicine, whether voluntarily or otherwise. - inhaling gas, whether voluntarily or otherwise, other than as a result of performance by the employee of the regular duties of his employment. - attempted suicide or suicide, regardless of whether the person has a mental illness or intends or understands the consequences of their actions. - flying in, descending from or being exposed to any hazard related to an aircraft while - receiving flying lessons. - performing any duties in connection with the aircraft (except when such duties are being performed as part of your occupation with the College). - □ being flown for a parachute jump. - member of the armed forces if the aircraft is under the control of or chartered by the armed forces. - the hostile action of any armed forces, insurrection or participation in a riot or civil commotion. - participation in a criminal offence.
+- suicide or self-inflicted injury, regardless of whether the person has a mental illness or intends or understands the consequences of their actions. - taking any poison, drug or medicine, whether voluntarily or otherwise. - inhaling gas, whether voluntarily or otherwise, other than as a result of performance by the employee of the regular duties of his employment. - bodily or mental infirmity or disease of any kind or infection other than infection occurring simultaneously with and in consequence of an accidental cut or wound. - flying in, descending from or being exposed to any hazard related to an aircraft while - receiving flying lessons. - performing any duties in connection with the aircraft (except when such duties are being performed as part of your occupation with the College). - being flown for a parachute jump. - a member of the armed forces if the aircraft is under the control of or chartered by the armed forces.

+- war, insurrection or the hostile action of the armed forces of any country. - participation in a criminal offence.